 Closure of public places

-(1) The Municipality may on own initiative or on application close a public place or any portion thereof in accordance with the procedures in Chapter 6.
+(1) The Municipality may on own initiative initiate a request to the office of the Surveyor General for the closure of a public place or road, or any portion thereof.

-(2) An applicant who wishes to have a public place closed or a portion of a public place closed must apply to the municipality for the closure of the public place or portion thereof in the manner provided for in Chapter 6.
+(2) Any member of the public may request the Municipality to initiate a process for closing of a public place or road.

 (3) If any person lodges a claim against the Municipality for loss or damage that he or she has allegedly suffered as a result of the wrong doing on the part of the Municipality as a result of the closure of a public place, the authorised employee must—